-DAE-assisted ERCP provides satisfactory outcomes with an intubation success rate of 40% to 100% (Tables 2-4).
-Table 5 is compares the characteristics of each type of scope.
-The main objective of balloon is to pleat the small bowel into the overtube and stabilize the scope.
+DAE-assisted ERCP provides satisfactory outcomes with an intubation success rate of 40%-100% (Tables 2-4).
+Table 5 compares the characteristics of each type of scope.
+The main objective of the balloon is to pleat the small bowel into the overtube and stabilize the scope.
 DBE-assisted ERCP is characterized by a long and short type comprising two separate inflatable balloons at the tip of the scope and overtube.
 The DBE can advance deeper into the small bowel by alternating inflation-deflation and reduction-advancement of the endoscope and overtube.
-The advantages are deeper insertion to the papilla (even in Roux-en-Y reconstruction and RYGB) and overcoming to the sharp angulation because of the balloon at the tip, forward-view visualization, and scope stability provided by the overtube.
+The advantages are deeper insertion to the papilla (even in Roux-en-Y reconstruction and RYGB) and overcoming the sharp angulation because of the balloon at the tip, forward-view visualization, and scope stability provided by the overtube.
 The limitations are formation of looping because of the long length, which can soften the scope shaft; restriction of maneuverability by adhesions; limitation of orientation relative to the papilla; and lack of an elevator, making cannulation more difficult than with a conventional side-view duodenoscope.
-A long DBE has a 200-cm working length, which is not compatible with commercial ERCP accessories.
-Thus, a short DBE was developed, but the use of standard accessories for therapeutic intervention is still limited (e.g., metallic and plastic stents limited to ≤ 7 Fr) because of the 2.8-mm working channel but a short DBE with a 3.2-mm channel is now available in Japan.
-The overall success rate of DBE with various reconstruction types ranges from 70% to 100% (Table 2).
-The short DBE insertion success rate in Billroth II gastrectomy is 90% to 100% (Table 2).
+A long DBE has a 200 cm working length, which is not compatible with commercial ERCP accessories.
+Thus, a short DBE was developed, but the use of standard accessories for therapeutic intervention is still limited (e.g., metallic and plastic stents limited to ≤ 7 Fr) because of the 2.8-mm working channel.
+A short DBE with a 3.2-mm channel is now available in Japan.
+The overall success rate of DBE with various reconstruction types ranges from 70%-100% (Table 2).
+The short DBE insertion success rate in Billroth II gastrectomy is 90%-100% (Table 2).
 No reports have described the use of a long DBE in Billroth II reconstruction because a conventional endoscope can be successfully used in most cases (Table 1).
 The exceptions are Roux-en-Y and Braun anastomosis of Billroth II reconstruction, in which the longer afferent limb requires use of a DAE.
 The most successful afferent limb intubation by a DBE is achieved in Billroth II reconstruction (100%), then Whipple’s procedure and total gastrectomy (95%-100%), and finally hepaticojejunostomy (80%-100%) (Table 2).
 The lowest success is achieved in RYGB and after liver transplantation (80%-90%).
-A few reports have compared long- and short-type DBEs Itoi et al[14] reported a significant difference in the mean time to reach the papilla between long and short DBEs (64.8 ± 24.7 and 29.0 ± 19.2 min, respectively) but after a long DBE has reached the ampulla, the endoscopist must change to a conventional endoscope for standard ERCP accessories.
+A few reports have compared long- and short-type DBEs Itoi et al[14] reported a significant difference in the mean time to reach the papilla between long and short DBEs (64.8 ± 24.7 and 29.0 ± 19.2 min, respectively).
+After a long DBE has reached the ampulla, the endoscopist must change to a conventional endoscope for standard ERCP accessories.
 Katanuma et al[15] reported no significant difference in the insertion success rate between a long and short DBE, but insertion tended to be easier with a short DBE because of better maneuverability, application of more pressure during insertion, and greater compatibility with therapeutic accessories.